What are Net Operating Assets?

-Despite the short-term investment creating income for the company, it is considered “side income” and a non-core asset unrelated to the business’ primary operations.
+Despite the short-term investment creating income for the company, it is considered “side income” and a non-core asset unrelated to its primary operations.

 Further, an example of a liability that would NOT qualify as an operating liability would be long-term debt, as debt is a financing activity.

 The value of a company’s operating assets is equal to the sum of all operating assets less the value of all non-operating assets.

 - Operating Assets, net = Operating Assets – Non-Operating Assets

 Similarly, the value of a company’s operating liabilities is equal to the sum of all operating liabilities less the value of all non-operating liabilities.

 - Operating Liabilities, net = Operating Liabilities – Non-Operating Liabilities